AgrimArsh/QuantumUntangled/_posts/2021-02-07-Quantum-States-And-The-Bloch-Sphere-9f3c0c445ea3.md

     <figcaption></figcaption>
 </figure>

-In this form, we can see that $$r$$ is being multiplied by the right hand of Euler’s identity, so we can dramatically simplify our representation of a given complex number z sub c, which has its own angle and value of r:
+In this form, we can see that $$r$$ is being multiplied by the right hand of Euler’s identity, so we can dramatically simplify our representation of a given complex number $$z_c$$, which has its own angle and value of $$r$$:

 <figure>
     <img src="{{ site.github.url }}/assets/images/1__2mXEhAoP00tIA7l__2XF__mg.png">
     <figcaption></figcaption>
 </figure>

-Now redefining our $$ \alpha $$ and “beta” coefficients with our new polar form, we now have a _polar representation_ of our quantum state:
+Now redefining our $$ \alpha $$ and $$\beta$$ coefficients with our new polar form, we now have a _polar representation_ of our quantum state:

 <figure>
     <img src="{{ site.github.url }}/assets/images/1__eKmyya14PX8OADqTu8DbMg.png">
     <figcaption></figcaption>
 </figure>

 We’re well on our way!
 Please remember the ultimate goal of all this: we want to find a way to visualize quantum states in a way that captures their information in a simple, quantifiable way, by algebraically manipulating their probability components.
-We see in this representation that our quantum state has _4 unknowns_\- the “r” and “theta” components of our coefficients “alpha” and “beta”.
+We see in this representation that our quantum state has _4 unknowns_ \- the $$r$$ and $$\theta$$ components of our coefficients $$\alpha$$ and $$\beta$$.
 Let’s try to reduce the number of variables involved to make visualizing quantum states a bit easier.

-There is a concept in quantum computing known as “[global phase](https://en.wikipedia.org/wiki/Phase_factor)”, where if two quantum states in polar form (which we described above) differ only by a factor of some “e^(i(theta))”, then they are considered indistinguishable for the time being and can be treated as the same mathematically (while it’s actually a bit more complicated, the general concept will be useful in eradicating an extra variable, as we will see).
+There is a concept in quantum computing known as “[global phase](https://en.wikipedia.org/wiki/Phase_factor)”, where if two quantum states in polar form (which we described above) differ only by a factor of some $$ e^{i\theta}$$, then they are considered indistinguishable for the time being and can be treated as the same mathematically (while it’s actually a bit more complicated, the general concept will be useful in eradicating an extra variable, as we will see).

 Given that it is thus mathematically unaffected, let’s multiply our quantum state by such a global phase and see what happens.
-We define a new state _Psi’_ where:
+We define a new state $$\ket{\psi'}$$ where:

 <figure>
     <img src="{{ site.github.url }}/assets/images/1__b98XlGunmJG8NYjQJgtkVg.png">